sadsfae/ansible-nagios/README.md

 ansible-nagios
 ==============
-Ansible Playbook for setting up the Nagios monitoring system and clients on CentOS/RHEL.
+Playbook for setting up the Nagios monitoring server and clients (CentOS/RHEL/Fedora/FreeBSD)

 ![Nagios](/image/ansible-nagios.png?raw=true)

 [![CI](https://travis-ci.org/sadsfae/ansible-nagios.svg?branch=master)](https://travis-ci.org/sadsfae/ansible-nagios)

 ## What does it do?
-   - Automated deployment of Nagios on CentOS or RHEL
+   - Automated deployment of Nagios Server on CentOS7 or RHEL7
+   - Automated deployment of Nagios client on CentOS6/7/8, RHEL6,7,8, Fedora and FreeBSD
-     * Generates service checks, and monitored hosts from Ansible inventory
+     * Generates service checks and monitored hosts from Ansible inventory
-     * Generates comprehensive checks for the Nagios server
+     * Generates comprehensive checks for the Nagios server itself
      * Generates comprehensive checks for all hosts/services via NRPE
      * Generates most of the other configs based on jinja2 templates
      * Wraps Nagios in SSL via Apache
      * Sets up proper firewall rules (firewalld or iptables-services)
      * This is also available via [Ansible Galaxy](https://galaxy.ansible.com/sadsfae/ansible-nagios/)

+## How do I use it?
+   - Add your nagios server under `[nagios]` in `hosts` inventory
+   - Add respective services/hosts under their inventory group, **hosts can only belong under one group.**
+   - Take a look at `install/group_vars/all.yml` to change anything like email address, nagios user, guest user etc.
+   - Run the playbook.
+Read below for more details if needed.

 ## Requirements
-   - RHEL7 or CentOS7 for Nagios server.
+   - RHEL7 or CentOS7 for Nagios server only.
-   - RHEL6/7/8 or CentOS6/7/8 or Fedora for Nagios client
+   - RHEL6/7/8, CentOS6/7/8, Fedora or FreeBSD for the NRPE Nagios client
    - If you require SuperMicro server monitoring via IPMI (optional) then do the following
      - Install```perl-IPC-Run``` and ```perl-IO-Tty``` RPMs for RHEL7.
        - I've placed them [here](https://funcamp.net/w/rpm/el7/) if you can't find them, CentOS7 has them however.